Terms and Conditions (T&Cs)

 Right to Restrict Processing: You can limit the types of data shared or collected, though some data is required to provide services effectively.

-We will respond to all data access and management requests within the legally required 30-day timeframe.
+We will respond to all data access and management requests within the legally required 30-day timeframe, where those requests are provided in writing (SMS, WhatsApp, or email is suffecient).

 8. Cookies and Third-Party Tools